 Anything that cuts down on the amount of heating required in your home, whether through oil, gas, or electricity, will cut emissions from your home and give you a reduced carbon footprint.

-Any time of energy efficiency improvements to your home will help increase its BER and raise the value of the property.
+Any type of energy efficiency improvements to your home will help increase its BER and raise the value of the property.
 This helps to make your home into a better long term investment and asset.

 Types of Attic Insulation